 Rising interest rates have opened up opportunities for meaningful returns from UK government bonds or ‘gilts’.
 While these were an unattractive option when interest rates were rock bottom, they are now appealing to some investors as they offer a pre-determined return with low risk if held for their full term.

-A gilt is a bond issued by the UK government to finance public spending.
-As a holder you get regular interest (known as the ‘coupon’) and the original amount lent repaid when the bond ‘matures’ at a set date.
+As a holder you get regular interest payments (known as the ‘coupon’) and the original amount lent repaid when the bond ‘matures’ at a set date.
 Individual gilts can be issued for any length of time from three months to 30 years, or even longer.
 Investors can hold on to them until they mature, or they can buy and sell them on the market, like company shares.

-Government bonds are typically viewed as the ‘safest’ type of bond and gilts have a very high credit rating, reflecting the fact that interest and capital repayment is guaranteed by the UK government, which has never failed to make payments.
+Government bonds are typically viewed as the ‘safest’ type of bond and gilts have a very high credit rating, reflecting the fact that interest and capital repayment is guaranteed by the British government, which has never failed to make payments.
 However, the price of a gilt in the market tends to change over time, mostly in reaction to interest rates.
 If they go up, a gilt’s price usually falls, which means the available yield – the annual return an investor can expect for holding a gilt – rises.
 This also means you can make a capital loss on a gilt if you buy and then sell before maturity.

 There’s more on how bonds in general, including gilts, work here.